ki4jgt/Book-of-the-Damned/README.md

 55. No two words carry the same meaning.
 56. In the face of the Lie, Truth is always with you.
 57. A man who is scared of himself will be scared of others.
 The self touches the other and finds Truth.
+58. The meek shall travel the stars.
-58. Learn to heal yourself from those whom life has broken.
+59. Learn to heal yourself from those whom life has broken.
-59. Do one thing every day that scares you; a sense of awe keeps the spirits up.
+60. Do one thing every day that scares you; a sense of awe keeps the spirits up.
-60. There is a time for superficialities, but true awareness lies deep below the surface.
+61. There is a time for superficialities, but true awareness lies deep below the surface.
-61. Advancement is not permission to disregard growth.
+62. Advancement is not permission to disregard growth.
-62. Truth does not measure what is deserved; it gives freely.
+63. Truth does not measure what is deserved; it gives freely.
 And it gives All.
+64. Everything has its moment.
-63. Educate yourself.
+65. Educate yourself.
-64. If duress is your only motivator, then you will always require it.
+66. If duress is your only motivator, then you will always require it.
 And you will pass this requirement to others.
 Celebrate the completion of even the smallest tasks.
-65. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
+67. At the end of the journey, when the Lie fades, all that remains is you, and the Truth.
 How will you fare in its light?
-66. It is possible to commit no mistakes and still lose.
+68. It is possible to commit no mistakes and still lose.
 That is not weakness; that is life.
-67. Nobility isn't a ruleset for the swine; it's doing the right thing when everyone else refuses.
+69. Nobility isn't a ruleset for the swine; it's doing the right thing when everyone else refuses.
-68. You must believe that you're the one to change things -- we all must!
+70. You must believe that you're the one to change things -- we all must!
 Otherwise, what's the point?
-69. Learn to turn minor setbacks to your advantage.
+71. Learn to turn minor setbacks to your advantage.
-70. Truth keeps all; nothing is wasted.
+72. Truth keeps all; nothing is wasted.
-71. It is easy to love someone you've never met; real love takes work.
+73. It is easy to love someone you've never met; real love takes work.
+That's why Jesus is the most loved person on the planet.
+74. We're all living on a speck of dust, traveling through an endless void, that could end at any moment.
+75. The system is a scapegoat.
-72. The Lie learns to weave itself in and out of the law.
+76. The Lie learns to weave itself in and out of the law.
 Truth invokes discernment from the heart.
-73. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
+77. The Lie isn't a tool to teach you to enjoy Truth; it's just the Lie.
 It is, because Truth is all things.
-74. It doesn't go away just because you refuse to see it.
+78. It doesn't go away just because you refuse to see it.
-75. If you want something, don't be afraid to ask for it.
+79. If you want something, don't be afraid to ask for it.
-76. Get up and do it again.
+80. Get up and do it again.

 # The Divinity